Steel minister asks CPSEs to raise capex by 80 per cent till 2030-31

 Singh has also asked companies to adhere to their monthly capex plans and closely monitor projects for ensuring time bound implementation and achievement of annual targets.

 “Notwithstanding the pandemic, the steel sector has added capacity of 16.29 mtpa in the last five years to reach the capacity of 154.27 mtpa.
-Based on the present assessment government is confident to reach the capacity of 300 mtpa by 2030-31.
-Most of the capacity expansion comes through brown field and some greenfield expansion which may come from 2025-30,” a government statement said.
+Based on the present assessment, the government is confident of reaching 300 mtpa capacity by 2030-31.
+Most of the capacity expansion comes through brown field and some greenfield which may come from 2025-30,” a government statement said.

 - Comments will be moderated by The Hindu editorial team.